HomepageHomeSecurity SystemsThe Best Home Security Systems in New Jersey

 We recommend products and services based on unbiased research from our editorial team.
 We make money via affiliate links, which means if you click a link on our site, we may earn a commission.
 Any commissions we receive do not affect our recommendations; if you want to know more about how that works, read more.

-New Jersey homeowners should feel good about these statistics, but a home security system can still help make peace of mind a “shore” thing.
-Our picks — Vivint, Frontpoint , ADT, and SimpliSafe — offer 24/7 remote monitoring of entrances and rooms, easy-to-use equipment, and the most helpful customer service around.
+New Jersey homeowners should feel good about these trends, but a home security system can still help make peace of mind a “shore” thing.
+Our picks — Vivint, Frontpoint , ADT, and SimpliSafe — offer 24/7 remote monitoring of entrances and rooms, easy-to-use equipment, and helpful support.
+Prioritize features that reduce false alarms and speed response, like video verification (for example, SimpliSafe’s Fast Protect Monitoring) and emerging dispatch standards such as TMA AVS-01, along with dual-path connectivity and privacy-forward video options.
 It still pays to get quotes from a few companies to see what’s the best fit for your needs, but all four of these systems have their place in the Garden State.

 The Best Home Security Systems in New Jersey: Summed Up